 It's similar for boiling.
 Compared to liquids, the spacing between molecules in a gas is far larger.
 For example, in liquid water the average O-O spacing is about 3 Å (3 x 10-10 m), where in the gas at room temperature, it's more like 3 × 10-7 m, a factor of about 1000 larger.

-Spreading out is a form of greater disorder, and the large distance between water molecules in the gas phase means that intermolecular forces can't really produce any meaningful alignment or organization.
+Spreading out is a way to generate disorder, and the large distance between water molecules in the gas phase means that intermolecular forces can't really produce any meaningful alignment or organization.

 In all processes, entropy generally increases as we move from solid to liquid to gas.
 In chemical processes, entropy also increases when we move from fewer moles of particles to more moles.
 Think about a decomposition reaction, for example: